 1. Learn How an Unsecured Startup Business Loan Works

-Traditional lenders, like those who provide SBA startup loans, typically require business owners to pledge collateral—like real estate—in order to get approved for a business loan.
+Traditional lenders, typically require business owners to pledge collateral—like real estate—in order to get approved for a business loan.
 With unsecured startup business loans, your business is typically approved based on your personal credit profile and business performance rather than collateral.
 However, you’ll likely need to agree to a UCC lien on your business assets and provide a personal guarantee.

 When approving unsecured business loans for startups, lenders often require businesses to:

 - Directly pledge business assets: A UCC lien covers all business assets like equipment, accounts receivable, and inventory.
 You are pledging these business assets and your lender can go after them in the event of a loan default.